NitorCreations/serverless-workshop/README.md

   with the IAM user's credentials
 - A text editor

-The easiest way to take part is to use the provided workstation:
+If you're attending one of our workshops, the easiest way to take part is to use the provided workstation:
 ```
 ssh myteam@work.serverless.rocks
 ```